seosgithub/BooJS/README.md

 </p>

 # What is this?
 **BooJS** allows you to execute javascript on the command line as if you were in a browser.
-Built on-top of [PhantomJS](http://phantomjs.org/) and acts as a well-behaved unix tool.
+It has well defined behavior that follows `unix` conventions and is built on-top of [PhantomJS](http://phantomjs.org/).

 **BooJS** was purpose built for our continuous integration infrastructure at [Fittr®](http://www.fittr.com).